Frequently Asked Questions on Pool Maintenance & Products

 How do I protect my coping tiles from water damage without making them slippery?

 The best way to protect your coping tiles from water damage is to apply a silicon-based penetrating sealer.
 This is applied to flooding the surface and grooming it over the tiles so that there is no ponding.
-This will leave a wet look on the surface as it dries it will return to its natural look the silicon will be impregnated into the tiles and will cause water to bead on the surface.
+This will leave a wet look on the surface and as it dries it will return to its natural look.
+The silicon will be impregnated into the tiles and will cause water to bead on the surface.
 Because there is no film formation left on the surface it will not cause an increase in slipperiness of the existing coping tiles.

 How do I repair cracks in my coping tiles?

 We recommend the use of Australian Pool Coatings cementitious Crack Filler for repairing any cracks in your coping tiles.